Linda lives in the foothills of the Blue Ridge Mountains in central Virginia. She has been owned by two Italian Greyhounds.

-An Italian Greyhound will love you like no other and they make the best bed buddies when they are ready to sleep.
+An Italian Greyhound will love you like no other, and they make the best bed buddies when they are ready to sleep.
 In fact, they generally prefer your bed to theirs.
 Prepare to share your blankets with your Iggy.
 The good news here is that they are practically non-allergenic and a breeze to keep clean.
-Iggys do shed a little but their coat is so short and sleek that you may not even notice.
-A quick wipe-off with a damp cloth will suffice for a quick cleanup after a day in the sun.
+Iggys do shed a little, but their coat is so short and sleek that you may not even notice.
+A quick wipe-off with a damp cloth will suffice for quick cleanup after a day in the sun.

 My Personal Experience

-I accepted that I will shampoo carpet every week for the remainder of the time I have left with Luna.
-She is pad trained.
-She knows where to go but as long as she has one foot on the pad, she thinks she is on the pad.
-Never mind that her butt isn't.
-It's a real nuisance and some days I do wonder if I chose the wrong breed.
+I accepted that I would shampoo the carpet every week for the remainder of the time I had left with Luna.
+She was pad trained.
+She knew where to go, but as long as she had one foot on the pad, she thought she was on the pad.
+Never mind that her butt wasn't.
+It was a real nuisance, and some days I wondered if I'd chosen the wrong breed.

 When I brought Luna home, I had a plan.
 I was faithful to my plan for potty training this one.
 Mistakes were not an option and would not be tolerated.
-Now, after ten years, I am only beginning to accept this as a way of life.
-It drives me nuts but for every potty miss, I get dozens of kisses and enough laughs to make up for it.
-Trust me, I've tried every training technique known to man for potty training.
+But after ten years together, I accepted this as a way of life.
+It drove me nuts, but for every potty miss, I got dozens of kisses and enough laughs to make up for it.
+Trust me—I tried every training technique known to man for potty training.
 I bought all the videos; read all the books.
-It is my only complaint about my Iggy.
+It was my only complaint about my Iggy.

 - The Love of an Italian Greyhound